At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 M.O.A

-The width increases linearly with distance, because a minute is an angle.
-Therefore, one minute of angle at 100 yards, is still one minute of angle at 1000 yards.
+The width increases linearly with distance because a minute is an angle.
+Therefore, one minute of angle at 100 yards is still one minute of angle at 1000 yards.

-Depending on the featured MOA adjustment, it means that the turret will turn in such increments.
-Therefore, ¼ MOA turret will have ¼ increments, and so on.
 If your scope says it has the 1/8 MOA adjustments, it means you need eight turret clicks to make one MOA.

 Turret Resettable to Zero (“Zero-Reset”) vs. “Zero Stop” Feature

-Zero stop is a mechanical stopping point that when set physically prevents elevation from being adjusted below the point at which it is set.
+Zero stop is a mechanical stopping point that, when set physically, prevents elevation from being adjusted below the point at which it is set.

 When a turret is resettable to zero, this generally means that the turret covers that can be disengaged and rotated without moving the adjustment mechanism of the turret itself, thereby allowing the zero marker on the turret to be realigned.

-8. Scope Warranty
+9. Scope Warranty

-A warranty assures you the best rifle scope that you invest in with your hard-earned money are of high quality, and don’t contain manufacturing defects – sort of like the manufacturer’s testament to the full confidence they have in their product’s durability.
+A warranty assures you the best rifle scope that you invest in with your hard-earned money is of high quality and doesn’t contain manufacturing defects.

-What Kind of Riflescope Do I Need for 300 Yards?
+What Kind of Rifle Scope Do I Need for 300 Yards?

-But the general answer is simple: a 3-9X magnification on a scope provides an additional level of magnification for every 100 feet, all the way out to 300 yards (900 feet) — what most big-game hunters consider to be the limit of an ethical shooting distance.
+What most big-game hunters consider to be the limit of an ethical shooting distance.
 That should be ample scope magnification to make a precisely aimed shot.

-To meet the said requirements you will need an intensive gun-optics system.
-Among the above list of the 8 best rifle scopes under 500, the Vortex Optics Diamondback Tactical Riflescope and the Leupold VX 3i 3.5 Riflescope qualify to be the best rifle scopes for their price range to perform well at 300 yards.
+- The Vortex Optics Diamondback Tactical Riflescope and the Leupold VX 3i 3.5 Riflescope qualify to be the best rifle scopes for their price range to perform well at 300 yards.

-What is the Best Riflescope for Deer Hunting?
+What Is the Best Rifle Scope for Deer Hunting?

 Most shots during deer season are from 100 to 200 yards, and at that range, your hunting scope will not really need extremely high magnification.

-The Leupold VX-3i is the best rifle scope under 500 to bring with its greatly versatile power range to take down prey whether it’s a short-, mid-, or long-range shot.
+The Leupold VX-3i is the best rifle scope under 500 to bring with its greatly versatile power range to take down prey, whether it’s a short-, mid-, or long-range shot.

 Its highlighted feature – The Twilight Max Light Management System – makes this best rifle scope under 500 very unique as it grants you up to twenty extra minutes of shooting light during dusk or dawn.